kadirdemirkaya/Weather-Microservice/README.md

 ![Screenshot 2024-02-19 191048](https://github.com/kadirdemirkaya/WeatherMicroservice/assets/126807887/c83a55c3-ed97-4b31-ba8e-e803e56cf560)

-You can get it up and running via kubernetes without needing any changes.
-Services should look like in the picture.
+You can stand it up via kubernetes without needing any changes and you need to execute the command below.
+The services should look like the picture.

+- kubectl apply -f '.yml PATH'

 ![Ekran görüntüsü 2024-02-19 135413](https://github.com/kadirdemirkaya/WeatherMicroservice/assets/126807887/7df27ef7-3ed6-46ab-b327-93f549104a13)